8 products

 • Playstyle: Slow the game down, deny threats, and win with inevitability.

-• Example Commanders: Azami, Lady of Scrolls (card draw), Narset, Enlightened Exile (spellslinger).
+• Example Commanders: Azami, Lady of Scrolls (card draw, wizards), Narset, Enlightened Exile (spellslinger).

 3. Combo Decks